Roosterbear/tips/google-coursera/ciberseguridad.md

 ```bash
 sha256sum newfile.txt
 ```
-->[SHA] Secure Hash Algorithm (SHA-1, SHA-224, SHA-256, SHA-384, SHA-512)
+> [SHA] Secure Hash Algorithm (SHA-1, SHA-224, SHA-256, SHA-384, SHA-512)

 __Non Repudiation__ <br/>

-The concept that the authenticity of information can't be denied. <br/>
+>The concept that the authenticity of information can't be denied.

 __Rainbow Tables__ <br/>

-Is a file with weak passwords and their hashes. <br/>
+> Is a file with weak passwords and their hashes.

 __Salting__ <br/>

-Additional protection to strengthen hash functions. <br/>
+> Additional protection to strengthen hash functions.
-Is a random chain of characters added BEFORE hashing. <br/>
+> Is a random chain of characters added BEFORE hashing.

 __Comparing__ <br/>